Liouville quantum gravity spheres as matings of finite-diameter trees: Preliminaries

-\begin{remark} Theorem~\ref{thm::disk_explore} describes the behavior of $(L,R)$ when one conditions either on the quantum area or the quantum boundary length of the quantum disk.
-What happens when one conditions on both of these parameters?
+\begin{remark} Theorem~\ref{thm::disk_explore} describes the behavior of $(L,R)$ when one conditions on the quantum boundary length of the quantum disk.
+What happens when one conditions on both the quantum area and boundary length?
 The process $(L,R)$ is a function of the quantum disk and the independent space-filling $\SLE_{\kappa'}$ process $\eta'$.
 We know that if we fix the boundary length of the disk, then $(L,R)$ evolves as a $\pi/2$-cone excursion with terminal displacement given by the boundary length.
 If we condition further on the quantum area of the disk, then this has the effect of fixing the length of the $\pi/2$-cone excursion.
 Since this extra conditioning only depends on the quantum disk and not on $\eta'$, it follows that when we explore a quantum disk of a given quantum boundary length and area with an independent space-filling $\SLE_{\kappa'}$ process then the left/right boundary lengths evolve as a correlated Brownian excursion of the given length and terminal displacement. \end{remark}